-It is the first thing on the Little Rosie Track.
-The billabong is a permanent waterhole the whole year.
-In the dry season, the freshwater crocodiles move there from the little Rosie.
+This billabong is located on the Little Rosie Track and is a permanent waterhole throughout the year.
+During the dry season, freshwater crocodiles migrate there from Little Rosie.

 In some billabongs, you find a small boat that you can use to explore the billabong for free.
 Make sure you leave it in the same spot when you finish.

-We drove further to Gateway Gorge which is the place for walking, climbing, and canyoning.
-There is a way to go to the top of the gorge which is 200 meters high, and we have amazing views across to the chasms, gorges and escarpments.
+We continued our journey to Gateway Gorge, which is a paradise for walking, climbing, and canyoning enthusiasts.
+There is a trail that leads to the top of the gorge, which towers 200 meters high, offering breathtaking views of the chasms, gorges, and escarpments.

 Eagle’s Nest Billabong